White Day: A Labyrinth Named School

-White Day: A Labyrinth Named School (Korean: 화이트데이: 학교라는 이름의 미궁, RR: Hwaiteudei: hakgyoraneun ireumui migung) is a 2001 survival horror video game developed and published by South Korean studio Sonnori for Microsoft Windows.
+White Day: A Labyrinth Named School is a 2001 survival horror video game developed and published by South Korean studio Sonnori for Microsoft Windows.

 The game was remade in 2015 by ROI Games, and was directed and produced by the former CEO (Lee Won-Sool) of Sonnori.
 The remake was released for mobile phones in 2015, and for Windows and PlayStation 4 platforms on August 22, 2017, through publisher PQube Limited in North American and European markets.
 A sequel, titled White Day 2: The Flower That Tells Lies, was released in three parts starting in February 2023, taking place after the events of the first game.

 Plot

 Yeondu High School's construction unbalanced feng shui around the area.
 It is said that the area used to be a perfect natural landscape before it was built.
 The school was a hospital during the Korean War.
 Many visitors and builders died during the building's construction which awakened the power (Qi) from the imbalance of feng shui and the ghosts from the hospital's past.
 A geomancer was brought in to construct 5 amulets representing the five elements (Wu Xing), who spread them around the school to balance feng shui and to prevent the spirits from interfering with the living.
 However, it also locked all the spirits inside the school and prevented them from going to the afterlife.
 This was kept a secret from that day onwards.
 One spirit, the "Master of the Labyrinth" could not stand being unable to escape the school's hold and sought a way to escape it.
 It eventually possessed Na-yeong in 1997.

 One day, in 1998, a lab fire broke out in the Home Economics room, resulting in the death of Seong-ah, a very close friend of Na-yeong (So-yeong's older sister).
 Na-yeong began resisting the Master of the Labyrinth.
 Seong-ah became trapped in the school because of the amulet's power and could not pass on.

 The music teacher, Ji-won, had discovered the school's past and began to study it and strongly believed that he could resurrect the dead using the power of feng shui in the area.
 One day, Seong-ah's mother Eun-mi visited him and asked him to resurrect her daughter.
 Ji-won decided to help her out to prove his theory.
 To revive the dead, three people were needed: